Art Haege: Coaching career

 Both sides hired lawyers to negotiate, and eventually the Virginia school board decided they would be willing to rehire him.
 Haege returned, and in 1973 led Virginia to an 8–1 record, the best in school history.
 Their only loss was to Eveleth, the eventual state champions.
 They went 8–1 again in 1974, as Haege was named the conference's coach of the year.
 Virginia won five games in 1975, and only four in 1976, before Haege was again dismissed by the school board due to an ongoing feud.
 Students again protested, writing on the city water tower "VHS Needs Haege," although this time he did not return.
 In the following two years, during which Haege did not coach any team, Virginia won only one game.

 Haege was hired by Hibbing Community College as head coach in 1979.
 They were able to compile a 5–4 record under Haege despite the football team not existing previously.
 Included among their wins was a 7–3 upset over Mesabi Community College, which had a record of 7–0 by that point.
 Hibbing's game-winning touchdown catch was scored by a player Haege had coached at Virginia, and afterwards Haege was carried off the field by his players.
 He remained coach at Hibbing in 1980, before accepting a position at Biwabik High School.

-Haege led Biwabik to a 5–4 record in his first season, and after his second left for head job at Assumption High School.
+Subsequently Haege led Biwabik to a 5–4 record in his first season, and after his second left for head job at Assumption High School.
 In 1983, he helped Assumption win six games while losing three, reaching the state playoffs for the first time in a decade.
 Assumption suffered from a lack of men in 1984, and only won two out of nine games.
 Haege had to for a time coach all by himself, the freshman team had only 11 players, and the varsity team had just three experienced players for Haege to work with.

-Haege resigned after his second season at Assumption, stating that "There are five or six basic things that are needed if a school is to have a sound athletic organization," while strongly implying that the school was in all areas lacking.
+Resigning after his second season at Assumption, Art Haege stated that "There are five or six basic things that are needed if a school is to have a sound athletic organization," while strongly implying that the school was in all areas lacking.
 "You need, first of all, consistent support from the administration.
 Secondly, you need a strong youth program directly under the high school program, which you don't have here.
 You need quality, loyal assistants on your staff, you need loyal support from faculty and parents, and you need enough athletes.
 You also need an organized athletic program."